 Definition of Metaphor

-Metaphor is a figure of speech makes an implicit, implied or hidden comparison between two things or objects that are poles apart from each other but have some characteristics common between them.
-In other words, a resemblance of two contradictory or different objects is made on a single or some common characteristics.
+Metaphor is a figure of speech which makes an implicit, implied or hidden comparison between two things or objects that are poles apart from each other but have some characteristics common between them.
+In other words, a resemblance of two contradictory or different objects is made based on a single or some common characteristics.

 Furthermore, a metaphor develops a comparison which is different from a simile i.e. we do not use “like” or “as” to develop a comparison in a metaphor.
 It actually makes an implicit or hidden comparison and not an explicit one.